funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 - [Digikey](http://digikey.ca/) - They've got pretty much anything, and they ship overnight from Canada.
 - [Mouser](http://ca.mouser.com/) - Similar to Digikey, but ship from the US (taking an extra day usually).
 - [Newark element14](http://canada.newark.com/) - Similar to Digikey and Mouser, but slower and more expensive shipping.
+- [Arrow Electronics](https://www.arrow.com/) - Similar to Digikey and Mouser.
+Arrow Electronics is a global provider of products, services, and solutions to industrial and commercial users of electronic components and enterprise computing solutions.

 #### Materials